intern0t/keykode/README.md

 2. [via.
 Custom Domain](http://keykode.ml)

 #### Pros
-1. All private
+1. All private.
-2. No server required
+2. No server required.
-3. No metadata stored
+3. No metadata stored.
 4. All client-sided.
 5. Uses hashbang to handle URL parameter (encoded Base64).
+6. Blocks Search Engine indexing.

 #### Cons
 * It uses Base64.
 * Might not work for ultra-long URL.

+##### Plans
+1. Add Social share.

 Feel free to create a copy, update, improve and share, if you want.